The Fernleigh Track is one of the most amazing shared paths in the region…

 We started at Belmont.
 Belmont is a perfect place to start.
 There are cafes nearby, as well as toilets and a drinking fountain near the start of the Fernleigh Track.

-Kids can look forward to the second half.
 The trail starts sloping down from the middle section to the very end.
-Kids can roll downhill effortlessly for ages.
-There’s also a fun old railway tunnel to traverse near the end.
-Our kids were really looking forward to cycle through that tunnel.
-It was a good reason to start from Belmont.
-Liam, our 6-year-old, might have given up if we had started from Adamstown and seen the tunnel straight away.
+Kids can roll downhill effortlessly for ages and there’s also a fun old railway tunnel to traverse near the end.

 If you don’t have a bike, you can also walk or run…